DIAGNOSIS OF PARKINSON'S DISEASE

 an intravenous (IV) infusion into a vein in the arm.
 The health care team

-position patients on a table in the room where they undergo the SPECT scan.
+position the patient on a table in the room where they undergo the SPECT scan.
 Most

-SPECT scans take 30 to 90 minutes.
+scans can take 30 to 90 minutes.
 For more information go to

 The F-dopa PET scan is an accurate aid in diagnosing Parkinson's Disease as it can show decreased dopamine activity in the basal ganglia.

 Positron emission tomography (PET) is a nuclear medicine imaging technique which produces a three-dimensional image or map of functional processes in the body.
 It will take approximately 30 to 60 minutes for radiotracer to travel through your body and to be absorbed by the tissue being studied.
 You will then be moved into the PET scanner and the imaging will begin.
 Actual scanning time is approximately 45 minutes.
 Images of tracer concentration in 3-dimensional space within the body are then reconstructed by computer analysis.
 For more information go to PET scan.

 The SIT, which is also known as UPSIT, consists of four self-administered test booklets, each containing ten stimuli for smell.

 Loss of olfactory function (sense of smell) is common in Parkinson's Disease, and so is sometimes used as a means of diagnosis.
 Respondents pick from one of four multiple choices.
 For more information go to SIT.
 'Sniffin' Sticks' is a test of nasal chemosensory performance based on pen-like odour dispensing devices.
 It comprises three tests of olfactory function, for odour threshold, odour discrimination and odour identification.
 The specificity of the 16-item identification test from Sniffin' Sticks (SS-16) when used in Parkinson's Disease was 89% to 90%, and there was a sensitivity of 81% to 85%.